z-git-code/MastercardSpringProject/README.md

 4. Select your SQL database and change the configuration in the "application.properties" file .
 5. Run the Spring Boot application.
 6. Navigate to the url in browser: http://localhost:8080/connected?origin=Boston&destination=Newark.
-At this point you should see the anwswer "yes".
+At this point, you should see the anwswer "yes".

 ### Prerequisites